Orthopaedic Knee Information

 Arthroscopic Surgery: This type of surgery is not often used to treat arthritis of the knee.
 In cases where mild osteoarthritis is accompanied by a degenerative meniscal tear or made worse by loose bodies or bone spurs, arthroscopic surgery may be recommended to treat the other issues.

-Dr. Heekin will remove the damaged cartilage and bone and then position new metal or plastic joint surfaces to restore function and renew stability and movement.
+Dr. Rizk will remove the damaged cartilage and bone and then position new metal or plastic joint surfaces to restore function and renew stability and movement.

 Overall, there are two primary benefits from knee replacement surgery: